Courses

 This course is intended to provide the student with understanding of industrial systems paradigms, their objectives, evolution and enabling technologies.
 The course will cover also automation in advanced systems and computer integrated manufacturing.
 Modeling and control of automatic production systems will be discussed as well as the new sustainable and green systems with new energy and materials

-New Trends in Information and communication Technology
+New Trends in Information and Communication Technology

-Quality Management
+Total Quality Management

 Environmental Management& Ethics